Christ as Saviour –Part 1: Satisfaction

 This theory of the debt of honour paid by the Saviour was in contrast to traditional Greek Patristic teaching that Jesus had paid a ransom to the forces of evil and had tricked the devil into accepting His death.
 Instead acccording to Anselm, Jesus paid our debts of failure to God by His own willing obedience.
 The debt of sin could not be cancelled by God’s compassion alone and would in fact make God unjust.
 There had to be payment to God proportionate to our many sins and that we ourselves could not satisfy God.
 The payment by Christ is the compassion of God towards us.

 There are of course two big problems with Anselm’s explanation of the Jesus’ death

-There are similar defects in other explanations of the death of Christ as a Satisfaction of the Law or Justice or “Penal Substitution”.
-So I turn to the two Franciscan masters to see if they have any advanced or better view and if their accounts of the death of Christ can provide a better basis of faith in the meaning of the death of Jesus.
+In the light of this I turn to the two Franciscan masters to see if they have any advanced or better view and if their accounts of the death of Christ can provide a better basis of faith in the meaning of the death of Jesus.

 Bonaventure – The Fitting action of God in Christ

 Bonaventure follows Anselm at several points but deserts him in others.
 In his Commentary on The Sentences of Lombard he writes of a need for a repair of our relationship with God and that Christ is the one who makes that repair by the expiation of fault.
 It was “fitting” that our human nature should be restored, or as I would put it, become the God-centred beings that God desires us to be.
 But how should this situation be restored?

 Bonaventure follows Anselm in thinking that punishment is due to us because of sin.
 God’s answer to our sin must include God’s righteousness and love, omnipotence and wisdom.
 Some sort of “satisfaction” (some sort of restoration of relationship with God) is needed.
 It is God’s mercy in Himself that supplies what is needed.